bitcoin/bitcoin/.github/ISSUE_TEMPLATE.md

 General Dash questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).

-To report critical security issues, email infosec@dash.org instead of creating Github issues.
+To report critical security issues, email infosec@dash.org and/or see the DASH bug bounty program on [Bugcrowd](https://bugcrowd.com/dashdigitalcash) instead of creating Github issues.

 ### Describe the issue